Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract

-Coarse particulate organic matter transport and storage in headwater streams in the Colorado Rocky Mountains, CO, USA.
+This resource contains four datasets related to coarse particulate organic matter (CPOM) transport and storage in headwater streams of the Colorado Rocky Mountains.

 FIELD SITE: GORDON GULCH

-The following data represent coarse particulate organic matter (CPOM storage) within 14 study reaches in the Gordon Gulch watershed, CO, USA.
-CPOM storage is presented in terms of volume (total volume of CPOM within a given reach) weighted CPOM volume (CPOM volume / channel area within a given reach) and CPOM accumulation frequency (# of accumulations per m stream length).
-CPOM storage was measured during early August through measurements of surface area, height, and porosity.
-Geomorphic and forest stand characteristics including slope, basal area, canopy density, d50, d84, bankfull width, pool area and pools per m stream length, wood frequency and wood load (volume/channel area), retentive feature frequency (# per m stream length), channel type (multi vs single threaded), and hydrologic regime (wet vs dry reaches) were measured during CPOM storage sampling.
+This dataset represents CPOM storage within 14 study reaches in the Gordon Gulch watershed, CO, USA.
+Storage is reported as total CPOM volume, CPOM volume normalized by channel area (weighted volume), and accumulation frequency (number of accumulations per meter of stream length).
+Storage was measured in early August using surface area, height, and porosity estimates.
+Geomorphic and forest stand characteristics measured during sampling include slope, basal area, canopy density, d50, d84, bankfull width, pool area, pool frequency (per meter of stream length), wood frequency and wood load (volume per channel area), retentive feature frequency (per meter), channel type (single vs multi-threaded), and hydrologic regime (wet vs dry reaches).

-This dataset presents CPOM flux during the summer 2022 field season at Gordon Gulch within two study reaches.
-Data are presented for the upstream and downstream ends of each reach in order to test for influences of within-a-reach geomorphic context on CPOM flux.
-Bunte bedload traps were deployed periodically at the upstream and downstream ends of each study reach during the summer.
-CPOM collected in the traps was dried and weighed and used with sampling duration to estimate CPOM flux.
+This dataset represents CPOM flux in Gordon Gulch during the summer 2022 field season at two study reaches.
+CPOM was sampled at both upstream and downstream ends of each reach using Bunte bedload traps deployed periodically over the summer.
+Material collected in the traps was dried, weighed, and divided by deployment time to estimate CPOM flux.

 FIELD SITE: COMO CREEK